IrreducibleOSS/tracing-profile/perfetto-sys/README.md

 ```

 # In process mode
-When using in-process mode, the environment variable `PERFETTO_OUTPUT` will be used for the output file.
-If this variable is not set, a file called `tracing.perfetto-trace` will be saved in the current woriking directory.
+When using in-process mode, all the data will be written to a local file, path to which can be set by passing the argument to `init_perfetto` function.
+If the value is null `tracing.perfetto-trace` will be used as a default value.
+When system mode is chosen this argument is ignored.